oreillymedia/cypress-playback/README.md

 * `body`

 If any of those are different, the recorded response won't be returned.
-However, the `matchingIgnores` property allows the developer to specifically say certain attributes shouldn't be considered.
+However, the `matching.ignores` property allows the developer to specifically say certain attributes shouldn't be considered.

 > ℹ️ Note that while headers are recorded and played back, they are not used